aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/setting-pivot-table-option-for-empty-cells-show/_index.md

 {{% alert color="primary" %}}

 You can set different pivot table options using Aspose.Cells for JavaScript via C++.
-One such option is "For empty cells show".
-By setting this option, all empty cells in a pivot table are displayed as a specified string.
+One such option is **“For empty cells show.”** By setting this option, all empty cells in a pivot table are displayed as a specified string.

 {{% /alert %}}